 About The IFSA

-The mission of the IFSA is to operate as the international sanctioning body for big mountain freeriding.
-With input from its members, the IFSA sets sanctioning guidelines for event execution and judging to ensure consistent competitions and represent the needs, interests, and safety of freeride competitors.
-The IFSA pursues every opportunity to enable athletes to compete, learn, train, have fun, and achieve their freeriding goals.
+Our mission is to operate as the sanctioning body for big mountain freeride competition in North and South America, to provide a continuous progression from early development of junior athletes through adulthood.
+With input from its members, the IFSA sets sanctioning guidelines for event execution and judging to ensure consistent competitions and represents the needs, interests, and safety of freeride competitors.
+The IFSA/FWQ pursues every opportunity to enable athletes to compete, learn, train, have fun, and safely achieve their freeriding goals.

 History of IFSA